zeek/zeek/doc/script-reference/types.rst

     trailing whitespace after the ``+i`` designator.
 So, for example, ``/foo|(+i bar)/`` will match "foo" and "BaR", but *not* "Foo".

+    For both ways of specifying case-insensitivity, characters enclosed in double quotes maintain their case-sensitivity.
+So for example /"foo"/i will not match "Foo", but it will match "foo".

 .. bro:type:: port

     A type representing transport-level port numbers (besides TCP and